 It’s important to know that your doctor bills your workers’ comp insurance company directly, so you won’t have to pay out of pocket expenses for medical care, and physicians cannot send you a bill for these services.

 Most workers are eligible for Arizona workers’ compensation insurance, and it generally does not matter how the you got hurt or if the injury was your fault.
 As long as the your work injury was caused by your work activities, you will be eligible for benefits.
-Let Injury Hotline help protect your rights as an injured worker in Arizona.
+Let AZ Injured Worker help protect your rights as an injured worker in Arizona.

 Undocumented workers in Arizona have LEGAL PROTECTION!